pehlicd/Slack-DND/README.md

 1. Clone the repository and navigate to the project directory.
 2. Install required dependencies with `pip3 install -r requirements.txt`.
-3. Run `python setup.py py2app` to build the application.
+3. Run `python3 setup.py py2app` to build the application.
 4. Copy the application to your Applications folder with `cp dist/Slack\ DND.app/Contents/MacOS/Slack\ DND  ~/Applications/Slack\ DND` command.
 5. You are ready to go!
 Run **Slack DND** 💤